The Rules of the Game: Filming

-To raise additional funding for the over-running production, Zwoboda had used the success of La Bête Humaine to sell advanced screening rights in large theatres to Jean Jay, the director of the Gaumont Film Company.
+To raise additional funding for the over-running production, Zwoboda had used the success of La Bête Humaine to sell advanced screening rights in large theatres to Jean Jay, the director of Gaumont.
 When shooting in Sologne finally began progress was slow because of the constant improvisations of the actors – which Renoir encouraged – and Gregor's struggles with her role.
 Jay visited the set and was unhappy with the slow progress and with Renoir's performance.
 The cast and crew however admired Renoir and enjoyed the carefree atmosphere on set, forgetting about the impending political situation.
 The cast's improvisations caused some changes from the original script.
 Christine was initially written as a bored, upper class bourgeois whose main preoccupation was planning parties, but Renoir amended this to accommodate Gregor's acting.
 Renoir also cut most of the references to Christine's conductor father Stiller, such as his relationship with the Marquis.
 The Marquis was initially written as a patron of the arts and music instead of a collector of music boxes.

 Journalists often visited the set and wrote positively about the production.
 The film was shot almost chronologically in Sologne and again in Joinville, Val-de-Marne, which Renoir considered important for the actors' performances.
 Renoir said he did not need to do much directing since the actors were so involved in their roles.
 When directing himself, Renoir arranged the performers movements first then acted in the scenes.
 Jay pushed Renoir to finish filming in Sologne and move the production to sets erected at the Pathé studios in Joinville.
 Renoir finally agreed and left Zwoboda, Corteggiani and Cartier-Bresson in Sologne to shoot B-roll footage of the rabbit hunting sequence.
 Hundreds of animals were killed during filming and local people were used as stand-ins for the actors.

 Filming on the sets in Joinville continued at a slow pace.
 Renoir would often film fifteen to twenty takes of individual shots and change dialogue on the set, making previous takes useless.
 Film historian Joel Finler said the film "truly evolved " during its making, as Renoir worked on writing and rewriting the script, balancing and rebalancing the characters and relationships, plots and subplots."
 Cartier-Bresson said the improvisation during filming was like a jam session; both cast and crew members were encouraged to suggest ideas and dialogue would often change on the morning of the shoot.